igorbrigadir/ishkurs-guide-dataset/README.md

 ## Data Dictionary:

-* `data/`: Contains all swf and txt files from http://techno.org/electronic-music-guide/
+* `raw_data/`: Contains all swf and txt files from http://techno.org/electronic-music-guide/
+* `swf_data/`: Contains extracted text objects from swf files.

 * `genres.csv` Data:
   - `genre`: the visible label on the button.